Teva Pharmaceutical Industries Limited (TEVA) Shares Plummet Below 1-Year High

-Teva Pharmaceutical Industries Limited (NYSE: TEVA)’s stock price has gone decline by 0.00 in comparison to its previous close of 8.13, however, the company has experienced a -2.63% decrease in its stock price over the last five trading days.
-The Wall Street Journal reported on 11/21/22 that Teva Pharmaceutical Names Richard Francis as CEO
+The stock of Teva Pharmaceutical Industries Limited (NYSE: TEVA) has decreased by -4.24 when compared to last closing price of 8.26.
+Despite this, the company has experienced a -1.49% fall in its stock price over the last five trading sessions.
+Barron’s reported on 05/18/23 that Teva Will Slim Down Its Generic Drug Business

 Is It Worth Investing in Teva Pharmaceutical Industries Limited (NYSE: TEVA) Right Now?